 Tess Leopold – NY State Bar #2050151

-What they did: Leopold prosecuted People v.
-Lopez, resulting in Lopez serving 23 years in prison.
-This conviction was eventually reversed by the U.S. District Court, which found Lopez’s innocence claim to be both “credible” and “compelling” and described Leopold as an “overzealous and deceitful trial prosecutor” in a case that was “rotten from day one.”
-The District Court found that Leopold made a false representation to the trial judge about whether the key prosecution witness was aware of an offer of a time-served sentence in exchange for their testimony at Lopez’s trial.
-At the time of the prosecution, William Lopez was 30 years old.
-He was finally released from prison at the age of 53 and died just two years later.
+The complaint notes that the District Court found that Leopold made a false representation to the trial judge about whether the key prosecution witness was aware of an offer of a time-served sentence in exchange for their testimony at Lopez’s trial.
+According to the complaint, at the time of the prosecution, William Lopez was 30 years old, and was finally released from prison at the age of 53 after serving 23 years in prison.
+Just two years later, he died.

-Why it’s wrong: Prosecutors may not mislead the court or jury and multiple prohibitions on prosecutorial conduct relate to dishonesty.
+What rules are involved: The ethics complaint notes that prosecutors may not mislead the court or jury and notes that multiple prohibitions on prosecutorial misconduct relate to dishonesty.
 Because they are representatives of the state, not lawyers for an individual, prosecutors possess a “special duty” not to mislead a judge, jury, or defense counsel.
-In choosing to suspend former prosecutor Claude Stuart for making misleading statements to the court, the Appellate Division noted that such conduct “strikes at the heart of his credibility as a prosecutor and an officer of the court.”
+In choosing to suspend former prosecutor Claude Stuart for making misleading statements to the court, the Appellate Division noted in Matter of Stuart that such conduct “strikes at the heart of his credibility as a prosecutor and an officer of the court.”

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following then-applicable ethical rules that Leopold’s conduct likely violated:
+The grievance alleges that Leopold’s conduct violated the following then-applicable ethical rules:

 - Rule DR 7-102 (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) prohibited attorneys from knowingly making false statements to the court or using evidence they knew to be false.